 LICSW, LCSW-C, RPT-S

-Inma has experience working with children and adults, and provides services tailored to the developmental level and needs.
+Inma has experience working with children, adolescents, and adults, and provides services tailored to the developmental level and needs.
 She uses a relationship-based approach and her modalities are trauma-informed.
 She has a passion for helping people feel more connected, grounded and safe in their relationships.

 Children and family psychotherapy

 Psychotherapy for adults, children, and families, clinical supervision, and psychological evaluations for immigration proceedings